-Try this complimentary course to get a taste of what Megabite is all about.
-Dietitian Rachel Scrivin introduces the different macronutrients and how they affect athletic performance, and includes hydration guidelines so you can train and compete at your best!
+Try this complimentary course to get a taste of what Megabite courses are all about.
+Rachel Scrivin is an Advanced Sports Dietitian (with Sports Dietitian Australia).
+In this course she introduces the different sports specific macronutrient and hydration guidelines, and explains how they affect athletic performance; so you (and your clients) can train and compete at your best!

 Well known sports nutrition researcher Stephanie Gaskell presents an in-depth course on exercise induced gastrointestinal syndrome (EIGS).
 She highlights the prevalence, primary causes, exacerbating factors and common symptoms that athletes experience.